 No deadline; proposals considered in the order they are received.

-Oregon has a long history of leadership when it comes to recycling and reducing waste.
-Metro is in a unique position to support innovation in the local garbage and recycling economy and help businesses succeed.
+Oregon has a long history of leadership when it comes to preventing, recycling and reducing waste.
+Metro is in a unique position to invest in and support innovation in the local reuse and recycling economy and help businesses and communities succeed.

-In December 2017, the Metro Council created an Investment and Innovation grant program intended to support for-profit businesses and nonprofit organizations involved in reducing waste through reusing, recycling, composting or making energy from the stuff that is discarded in greater Portland.
-The main goal of the program is to strengthen local efforts to reduce waste while helping foster economic opportunities for people who have historically been left out of the garbage and recycling system, particularly communities of color.
+In December 2017, the Metro Council created the Investment and Innovation grant program to support for-profit businesses and nonprofit organizations involved in reducing waste through repairing, reusing, recycling, composting or making energy from the stuff that is discarded in the greater Portland area.
+The main goal of the program is to strengthen local efforts to reduce waste, make better use of the waste that is produced, and help foster economic opportunities for people who have historically been left out of the garbage and recycling system, particularly communities of color.

-- offering grants to for-profit businesses and nonprofit organizations involved in reducing, reusing, recycling, composting or recovering energy from greater Portland’s discarded materials
+- Offers grants to for-profit businesses and nonprofit organizations involved in reducing, reusing, recycling, composting or recovering energy from materials that may otherwise be discarded as waste

-- grants between $50,000 and $500,000 each for larger investments such as machinery or other capital improvements
+- Capital grants between $50,000 and $750,000 each for larger investments such as machinery or other facility infrastructure, awarded annually

-- grants to be awarded through a competitive solicitation process and recommended by a review committee consisting of representatives from Metro, local governments, and the public
+- Awards capital grants through a competitive solicitation process and recommendations by a review committee

-- grant awards be matched with other cash or in-kind contributions
+- Requires that grant awards be matched with cash or in-kind contributions from the recipient